Inquiry Best PracticesHow to Buy.

 - Read the entire ad and inquiry page as well as the store's policies at the bottom of the ad.
 Here you will find many of your questions already answered on topics including shipping costs, negotiable prices, trades, payment plans, refund policies, and other guarantees.

 - Do your research on the seller.
 Sellers vary significantly in their quality of customer service and policies.
-We have published detailed recommendations on how to go about this.
+A first step is to check their MorphMarket Ratings which are linked from the Store profile page.
+We have also published detailed recommendations on how to go about this.

 - It's a good idea to send inquiries to a few vendors at a time in your selection process.
 On the other hand, please don't send 20 inquiries in one sitting if you're looking to buy 1 animal.